Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 See more detailed instructions from the Research plan guidelines (DPSoc) (pdf)

-By including the research plan to the application the applicant gives permission for checking the research plan with Turnitin OriginalityCheck (system for electrical plagiarism detection).
+The research plan may be checked with the Turnitin OriginalityCheck plagiarism‑detection system.
 The use of artificial intelligence (AI) in the research plan must be clearly stated in the application.

 The application period for the Doctoral Programme of Social and Behavioural Sciences is two times per year: